-In May 2021, we issued \$225.5 million aggregate principal amount of 2.50% convertible senior notes due 2026 (the "Convertible Notes") in a private placement.
+In May 2021, we issued \$225.5 million aggregate principal amount of 2.50% convertible senior notes due in 2026 (the "Convertible Notes") in a private placement.
 Total proceeds from the issuance of the Convertible Notes, net of debt issuance and offering costs of \$5.7 million, were \$219.8 million.
-We used \$190.2 million of the net proceeds to repay, in full, our outstanding debt and other obligations under our previous loan agreement with CRG Servicing LLC ("Loan Agreement") and \$27.2 million of the net proceeds to pay the costs of the Capped Calls (defined below).
+We used \$190.2 million of the net proceeds to repay, in full, our outstanding debt and other obligations under our previous loan agreement with CRG Servicing LLC ("Loan Agreement") and \$27.2 million of the net proceeds to pay the costs of capped call transactions (the "Capped Calls").

-In connection with the issuance of the Convertible Notes, we entered into capped call transactions with one of the initial purchasers and other financial institutions, totaling \$27.2 million (the "Capped Calls").
+In connection with the issuance of the Convertible Notes, we entered into the Capped Calls with one of the initial purchasers and other financial institutions, totaling \$27.2 million.
 The Capped Calls have an initial strike price and an initial cap price of \$10.47 per share and \$15.80 per share, respectively, subject to certain adjustments under the terms of the Capped Calls.
 The Capped Calls are freestanding and are considered separately exercisable from the Convertible Notes.
 The Capped Calls are expected to offset the potential dilution to our common stock as a result of any conversion of the Convertible Notes, subject to a cap based on the cap price.